davidfrantz/force/docs/source/history/vdev.rst

 - **FORCE HLPS**

+  - deprecation note:

+    The option to use the SPLITS algorithm to derive LSP metrics in ``force-higher-level`` will be deprecated in with version 3.7.9.

+    Please use the polar-based LSP retrieval method instead (recommended anyway).

   - in ``force-higher-level``:
     since compiling against python for developing the UDF sub-module, ``force-higher-level`` did not honor ``ctrl+c`` anymore to abort the